klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/kip-37/sdks-and-tutorials.md

 ---

 # 💻 KIP37 Tutorial <a id="KIP37 Tutorial"></a>
-In order to interact with deployed contracts using caver-js, you will need to follow these steps.
+In this guide, you will deploy a KIP37 contract on Remix IDE and then use caver-js to interact with it

 ## 1. Prerequisite <a id="KIP37 Tutorial Prerequsite"></a>